1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Standardization for Easy Replacement

-ANSI B73.1 standards allow for quick and seamless pump interchangeability.
-Components from different manufacturers can be swapped without needing major system overhauls, reducing downtime and simplifying maintenance.
+ANSI B73.1 standards enable seamless pump interchangeability.
+Components from different manufacturers can be swapped without major system changes, reducing downtime and simplifying maintenance.

 Corrosion and Wear Resistance

-These pumps are typically made from stainless steel, Hastelloy, or other corrosion-resistant materials.
-This enables them to perform well in highly corrosive environments, extending their service life and ensuring safe operation.
+Constructed from stainless steel, Hastelloy, or other corrosion-resistant materials, ANSI pumps perform reliably in highly corrosive environments, extending service life and ensuring safe operation.

 Energy Efficiency